CISCO-METZ-GROUP/MeshChain/README.md

 mcPublicCloud2     Ready     <none>    2m        v1.10.4
 ```
 #### 3. Install Istio, in this project, I used Istio 0.7.1.
-* Do the same process in the master of both clusters
+* Do the same process in the master of both clusters.

 Download Istio files by running:
 ```